From afar some similarities to :

 A HEAVY-METAL HYPER-ACCUMULATOR

 Water Fern also has the ability to tolerate normally toxic metals in the water, in fact it not only tolerates them but hyperaccumulates them.
-It is thus a Hyperaccumulator and valuable Metallophyte for the
+It is thus a Hyperaccumulator of so-called 'heavy metals' and a valuable Metallophyte for the

 phytoremediation of water, able to mop up from the water a variety of differing metals including aluminium, arsenic, chromium, copper, iron, lead, manganese, nickel and zinc.